craftcms/docs/docs/.artifacts/cms/5.x/config-general.md

 - `useShapes` – Whether shapes should be used to represent statuses.
 - `underlineLinks` – Whether links should be underlined.
+- `disableAutofocus` – Whether inputs should make use of the `autofocus` attribute.
 - `notificationDuration` – How long notifications should be shown before they disappear automatically (in milliseconds).
 Set to `0` to show them indefinitely.